 Click below for our blog with news from Thinktravel and Gloucestershire's Schools Streets Trial:

 Some describe School Streets as a ‘Revolution at the School Gate’, aimed at bringing communities together to make streets around schools safer and healthier.
-Here in Gloucestershire, we are launching our own trial in autumn 2020 to encourage walking and cycling to school using an Experimental Variation Order.
+Here in Gloucestershire, we launched our own trial in autumn 2020 to encourage walking and cycling to school using an Experimental Traffic Regulation Order.

 School travel accounts for approximately 20% of vehicle trips on Gloucestershire’s road network during peak times of the day and is a significant contributing factor to congestion and parking pressures outside of school gates.

-At July’s cabinet meeting, councillors agreed to a trial involving closing the streets outside schools during drop-off and pick-up times using the Climate Change and Air Quality Fund.
+At the July 2020 cabinet meeting, councillors agreed to a trial involving closing the streets outside schools during drop-off and pick-up times using the Climate Change and Air Quality Fund. and GCC have since allocated further funding to resource and extend trials across the county.

 Who is involved?

-In the first phase, the Thinktravel team is working with:
+In the first phase, the Thinktravel team continues to work with:

 Removing vehicles makes for safer, less polluted and more pleasant spaces, making it easier and safer for children to walk and cycle to school.